 The Zeeheldenkwartier is a lively and busy neighborhood in the heart of The Hague.
-Brownline recently measured three wells for the construction of new medium voltage cables, commissioned by Visser & Smit Hanab.
+In June and July 2021, Brownline measured three bores for the construction of new medium voltage cables, commissioned by Visser & Smit Hanab.
 This work is part of a larger project: the redevelopment of the Piet Heinplein.

 In the middle of the Zeeheldenkwartier district of The Hague, work is being done on the redevelopment of the Piet Heinplein.
 The bridges and quay walls on the square itself need to be replaced and the moat under the square will also be reopened.
 Until now, this moat was covered between two bridges.
 By undoing this, the square will not only get the canal back, but tour boats can also moor there.
 To make this work possible, some of the existing underground medium voltage cables will have to be relocated or in some cases even completely replaced with new cables.